jakeruleaux-zz/hair-two/README.md

-Hair Salon
+* Hair Salon

-Hair Salon App, 07/14/17
+* Hair Salon App, 07/14/17

 By Jacob Ruleaux

-Description;
+* Description;

-The Hair Salon app shows current stylists as well as a list of each stylists' clients.
+* The Hair Salon app shows current stylists as well as a list of each stylists' clients.
 The program will allow user to add stylists or clients, or delete either.

-Setup/Installation Requirements
+* Setup/Installation Requirements

+  * You Will Need MAMP installed.

+  * You Will Need Composer Installed.

-Open GitHub site on your browser: https://github.com/jakeruleaux/hair-two
+* Open GitHub site on your browser: https://github.com/jakeruleaux/hair-two

-Select the dropdown (green box) "Clone or download"
+* Select the dropdown (green box) "Clone or download"

-Copy the link for the GitHub repository
+* Copy the link for the GitHub repository

-Open Terminal on your computer
+* Open Terminal on your computer

-In Terminal, perform the following steps:
+* In Terminal, perform the following steps:

-Type 'cd desktop' and press enter.
+* Type 'cd desktop' and press enter.

-Type 'git clone' then copy the repository link and press enter.
+* Type 'git clone' then copy the repository link and press enter.

-Type 'cd hair-two' to access the path on your terminal.
+* Type 'cd hair-two' to access the path on your terminal.

-Type 'composer install' in terminal to download terminal.
+* Type 'composer install' in terminal to download terminal.

-Type 'localhost:8888/phpmyadmin' and select the import tab near the top of the screen.
+* Type 'localhost:8888/phpmyadmin' and select the import tab near the top of the screen.
 In the import tab browse for 'hair_salon.sql.zip'.

-Select this file and click the 'go' button at the bottom.
+* Select this file and click the 'go' button at the bottom.

-In Terminal type /Applications/MAMP/Library/bin/mysql --host=localhost -uroot -proot.
+* In Terminal type /Applications/MAMP/Library/bin/mysql --host=localhost -uroot -proot.

-In mysql type 'SHOW DATABASES;' to confirm that you have the 'hair_salon' database.
+* In mysql type 'SHOW DATABASES;' to confirm that you have the 'hair_salon' database.

-In mysql type 'USE hair_salon;'.
+* In mysql type 'USE hair_salon;'.

-In your Address Bar type 'localhost:8888' to view app.
+* In your Address Bar type 'localhost:8888' to view app.

-The paths in MAMP may need to be adjusted.
+* The paths in MAMP may need to be adjusted.
 In MAMP click the 'web server' tab.
 Make sure you have the appropriate document root path, ex: 'User/File-directory/file/web'.

-Known Bugs
+* Known Bugs

-The program requires a localhost to function.
+* The program requires a localhost to function.
 It was designed with MAMP in mind.
 Similar programs may support it.

-Support and contact details
+* Support and contact details

  Feel free to contact the author with questions or concerns at jakeruleaux@hotmail.com

-Technologies Used
+* Technologies Used

 The application relies on MAMP, PHP, Silex, Twig with some Bootstrap for styling and basic HTML for display.

-License
+* License
   MIT

-Copyright (c) 2017 Jacob Ruleaux
+* Copyright (c) 2017 Jacob Ruleaux